dimir/zabbix-extensions/frontend/modules/README.md

+Important!
+These modules should be working on Zabbix 6.4 and later.

 # ["My Address"](./my-address/)

 This module demonstrates how to add a new menu element that will display a custom web page.